Takalani Girly Nemungadi

 Mobile phones can now be used to diagnose the world’s second most common tropical disease after malaria!
 By taking pictures of the patient’s mucous membranes where the parasite has laid its eggs, computer image analysis can diagnose female genital schistosomiasis.

-Unfortunately, there are no good diagnostic tools for female genital schistosomiasis.
+There are no good diagnostic tools for female genital schistosomiasis.
 We therefore wanted to find a simple, objective and automated way to diagnose this disease using digital image analysis.
 Our goal is to pave the way for a digital diagnostic tool that can be used in areas with little resources and a lack of health professionals with expertise in tropical medicine.
 Diagnostics in the form of software is easy to distribute – even to remote areas of Africa, thanks to the mobile revolution in recent years.
 The tool could be used on a variety of devices such as mobile phones, tablets, computers, or other, in the form of an “app” that you install.

-By photographing the damage in the mucous membranes, we used colour analyses to identify the yellow areas characteristic of female genital schistosomiasis.
+We used colour analyses to identify the yellow areas characteristic of female genital schistosomiasis.
 In addition, we used image analysis to identify and characterise the abnormal blood vessels surrounding the lesions.We found that these are typical because they tend to appear in a circular configuration and that they have a more complex form than other abnormal blood vessels.

 This automated digital image analysis represents the first step towards developing a diagnostic tool for use in areas where this disease is prevalent.
 Further research is needed to investigate how this tool can best be implemented in these areas and how well the diagnostic accuracy is in a real clinical situation.

-Other students that have contributed to Bilharzia Research
+Other students that have contributed

 Published paper as first author